jakobzhao/geog371/labs/lab03/readme.md

 >
 > **Assigned:** 10/05/2017 | **Due:** `10/19/2017 @11:59pm` | **Points Available** = 50

+In this lab, we will design an thematic map about cell towers in Oregon.
 When creating a web map, one of the key components is styling your elements to provide proper symbolization for your data.
 This increases legibility for users and can give your map an appealing, custom design.
-Elements that can be custom designed include thematic layers (points, lines, and polygons), basemaps (tile layers), interactive features (the components of the map that allow for user interaction), and legends and supplemental information (such as supplemental prose and titles).
+Elements that can be custom designed include thematic layers (i.e., points, lines, and polygons), base maps (as a leaflet `tileLayer`), interactive features (the components of the map that allow for user interaction), and legends and supplemental information (such as credits, acknowledgements, etc.).

-This lab, we will make a web map of cell towers in Oregon.
-To do that, we collected all the county boundaries from [Oregon Explorer](http://oregonexplorer.info), and the national distribution of cell towers from [Map Cruzin](http://www.mapcruzin.com/google-earth-maps-resources/kml/us-cell.kmz).
-To get a visual, this is what we are going to make today.
+To do that, the county boundaries is from [Oregon Explorer](http://oregonexplorer.info), and the spatial distribution of cell towers is from [Map Cruzin](http://www.mapcruzin.com/google-earth-maps-resources/kml/us-cell.kmz).
+Below is the web map you will make by walking through this lab handout.

 ![](img/final_map.jpg)

-To get started, setup your development environment in a easy to access location on your machine.
-Sync this lecture's material, and start up your local server by python SimpleHTTPServer or Webstorm.
+To get started, please synchronize the course material to the working space of your local computer.
+If you are working in the Digital Earth Lab, please synchronize your course material on the desktop directory.
+The material for this lab is located at `[your_working_space]/geog371/labs/lab03`.
+Next, open the course material in Webstorm.

 ## 1. Set up our Map and Add Data

-With your localhost running, open up the **map1.html** in your IDE (Webstorm) to prepare for editing.
-When open, you should see a basic map showing the extent of Oregon State.
+Open `map1.html` in your IDE (Webstorm) to prepare for editing.

 **The extent of Oregon State**

-View this Example View the map1.html document in Webstorm (or your IDE of choice).
-Here you will see our HTML, with some CSS styling at the top, a couple of div page elements for our map components, linked scripts, and custom scripts.
+In map1.html, you will see a HTML page, with some CSS styling at the top, a couple of div page elements for our map components, linked scripts, and custom scripts.
 The page elements are as follows:

 `map`: the element our map will be attached to;